Vitamins And Their Significance To A Human Body

 Vitamin D (Chemical Name: Calciferol)

-Vitamin D plays a critical role in the body’s use of calcium and phosphorous.
+Vitamin D plays a critical role in the body’s use of calcium and phosphorus.
 It works by increasing the amount of calcium absorbed from the small intestine, helping to form and maintain bones.
 Vitamin D benefits the body by playing a role in immunity and controlling cell growth.
 Children especially need adequate amounts of vitamin D to develop strong bones and healthy teeth.

-Source: produced in the skin after exposure to ultraviolet B light from the sun or artificial sources.
+Source: Produced in the skin after exposure to ultraviolet B light from the sun or artificial sources.
 Also found in fatty fish, eggs, beef liver, and mushrooms.

 Deficiency Disease: Rickets